Autumn Term Topic - 'The Circus is Coming to Town!'

 Welcome to Year Two!
-We hope you have a really fantastic holiday and are looking forward to your new adventures in year two.
-Throughout the year, we are going to be learning lots and having so much fun together.
+We hope you had a really fantastic holiday and are looking forward to your new adventures in year two.
+Throughout the year, we will be learning lots and having so much fun together.
 We know you will impress us with your outstanding attitudes to learning this year.
 This is our class page where we will post different pieces of your work/achievements from lots of different subjects.
-When you feel proud of something, please let me know so that we can post it onto our page.
+When you feel proud of something, please let us know, so that we can post it onto our page.
 Remember to keep visiting throughout the year to explore some of the hard work that you have completed.
 On our page, you can also see what we are going to be learning about in our class newsletter.
 You can access this page at home so if you would like to, you will also be able to share your learning with your grown-ups.

 Welcome to Year Two!